 In many respects, immigrants to Liberia re-created an American society there.
 Colonists established small communities of people from the same geographic region in the United States.
 They spoke English and retained American manners, dress, and housing styles.
 Affluent citizens constructed two-story houses composed of stone basements and wood framed bodies with a portico on both the front and rear, a style copied from buildings in the southern American states from which most of the emigrants came.

-Few slaves wanted to immigrate to Africa even to gain their freedom.
-The soil around the capital Monrovia was poor and the coastal area was covered by dense jungle.
+While enslaved people yearned to be free, few enlaved people wanted to immigrate to Africa.
+Many were hesitant to immigrate to a continent were their ancestors were kidnapped from and where they no longer knew the customs and the history.
+Many saw themselves more American than African.
+Additionally, the soil around the capital Monrovia was poor and the coastal area was covered by dense jungle.
 Life expectancy of the former slave colonist was less than six years.
-By 1867, a total of approximately 13,000 former slaves, freemen, and slave descendents had immigrated to Liberia from the United States.
+By 1867, a total of approximately 13,000 formerly enslaved people, freemen, and enslaved descendents had immigrated to Liberia from the United States.
+Descendants of the Burke family still live in Africa today.